Easter is approaching fast isn’t it?

 My sis was telling me about these particular cookies that she’d gotten from a local bakery while I was away traveling.
 Apparently they were memorable because she still has been asking me to recreate them.
 The way she described them was that they’re just your basic shortbread cookie, but with that bakery vanilla flavor and a chocolate dip that makes them so good.

 While I’m definitely going to make her some just like that, I was inspired by her talking about it to try making a little bit of a healthier version.
 You know, because sweets have a time and place, but it’s good to throw in a little more balance sometimes too.
 These cookies are made with minimal ingredients and they are so fast and easy.

-I happened to be out of oat flour when I wanted to make these so I simply processed some rolled oats into my own flour and even with the extra step I think these took me under an from start to finish.
+I happened to be out of oat flour when I wanted to make these so I simply processed some rolled oats into my own flour and even with the extra step I think these took me under 40 minutes to make from start to finish.
 Now if you want to get fancy with the chocolate dipping/decorating then you might need a little longer, but the point is that they’re simple.